felipevzps/cavebot-fiesta/README.md

 [functions.py](https://github.com/felipevzps/cavebot-fiesta/blob/main/cavebot-fiesta/functions.py) optimizes performance with multithreading.

-The `threadKillMonster` manages the `thread_attack_monster` function.
-This parallel approach optimizes the bot's performance, especially when searching for images or executing actions simultaneously, ensuring a more responsive experience.
+The `threadKillMonster` manages the `attack_next_monster` function.
+This parallel approach optimizes the bot's performance, especially when searching for images or executing actions simultaneously.